AzugBe/azugbe.github.io/_pages/about.md

 ![](/assets/media/crew/tom-kerkhove.jpg)

-Tom is an Integration Professional at Codit, a company specialized in integration of systems.
-As IoT competency lead, Tom is in charge of leveraging the best IoT solution for customers running on Azure going from device-to-cloud/cloud-to-device connectivity, to data storage to (deep) learning.
-Last but not least, he&rsquo;s also interested in building secure solutions in Azure with tools like Azure Key Vault.
-He dares to think that everything in Azure is awesome!
-He was a Kinect for Windows MVP in 2014 &amp; 2015 and writes about his adventures - <a href="http://tomkerkhove.ghost.io" target="_blank">http://tomkerkhove.ghost.io</a>
+Tom Kerkhove works for Codit as an Azure Consultant, is a member of the AZUG crew and has been a Microsoft MVP & Azure Advisor since 2014.
+He turns coffee into scaleable & secure cloud systems and writes about his adventures on his blog - <a href="https://tomkerkhove.ghost.io" target="_blank">tomkerkhove.ghost.io</a>